OCD (Obsessive Compulsive Disorder)

 Whenever we're treating a woman for one condition, we don't stop there.
 Frequently there are co-occurring disorders.
 Probably 90% of our clients admit with severe depression and an anxiety disorder.
 Women and girls will use substance abuse or an eating disorder as a way of coping with PTSD to help her control the intense feelings she's having.

 Many times OCD is ignored by other health care professionals wrongly assuming that when the eating disorder or other psychiatric condition is in remission, the symptoms of OCD will disappear.
-Ignoring the co-occurring condition can negatively impact recovery.
+Ignoring the mood disorder can negatively impact recovery.
 When they are able to gain some semblance of recovery, they are at high risk for relapse.

 Here is a list of other psychiatric conditions that frequently co-occur with eating disorders and substance abuse as well as other mental health conditions: